intuition-dev/INTUITION2/_doc/docs/res.md

 - [SPA](http://doc.metabake.org/SPA); eg. PhoneGap v8
 - [Meta](http://doc.metabake.org/meta); Bespoke starter for Admin/Build Services

 'Train-the-Trainer' is scheduled about monthly, and it is announced in the forum.
-If you need to reach out to creators of MetaBake, email vic(at)metabake.org (East Coast) or wgehner(at)voncode.com (West Coast).
+Feel free to post questions there.

 ## Meta Definitions:
 - Pug : Low Code Declarative 4GL markup.
 Custom 'tags' in Pug via RIOTjs